Person1234565/cse15l-lab-report-2/index.md

     }
     double sum = 0;
     for(double num: arr) {
-      if(num != lowest) { sum += num; }
+      sum += num;
     }
-    return sum / (arr.length - 1);
+    return (sum - lowest)/ (arr.length - 1);
 }
 ```

+This fixes the bug by only removing a single instance of the lowest value from the sum rather than all instances of the lowest value.
+Previously, the method would subtract all instances of the lowest value while still dividing by the array length - 1, which would give an incorrect average.
+After this fix, the method subtracts the lowest value only once and divides by the correct number of elements remaining, giving the correct average.

 ## Part 3: Reflection

 I learned about how servers handle queries as well as the components of a URI.
 I also learned about various testing concepts such as the definitions of symptoms vs. bugs.
 I never conceptualized the difference between the two terms and how the same symptom might be caused by multiple bugs or how one bug can cause multiple symptoms.
+Another thing I learned was anonymous classes and lambda functions, which were used to implement StringChecker in Lab 3.